 Every once in a while, you get a craving for some comfort food, something from your childhood.
 Sloppy Joes might come to mind.
-But you don’t have that canned sauce to make it.
+But you don’t need that canned sauce to make it.
 Forget the can.
 Make your sauce fresh and wonderful.

 You might ask, “Why make the sauce when you can buy it?”
-A reasonable sounding question.
+A reasonable-sounding question.
 But do you really know what’s in that sauce?
 You can read the ingredients, but does that really tell you anything?
 There are lots of things in there you won’t find on your grocer’s shelves.
 Making it yourself, you know exactly what’s in it.
-You control the amount of salt, sugar and fat.
+You control the amount of salt, sugar, and fat.

 This sauce is easy and quick.
 The taste is excellent.
 It uses mostly ingredients already in your pantry.
 Kick the can.
 Turn a pound of ground beef into a great and delicious meal.